Rural Community College Peer Learning Network: Sharing USDOL Grant Experiences

 One of the components of our project is the creation of a Rural Community College Peer Learning Network, which serves as a way for rural community college leaders to share best practices, institutional experiences, and processes.
 The Rural Community College Peer Learning Network serves in conjunction with our monthly webinars and an opportunity to learn directly from other rural community colleges.
 Also, this is an opportunity for rural community colleges to learn how similar institutions operate while providing supportive resources to potentially utilize.

-During this Rural Community College Peer Learning Network discussion we will bring together rural community college leaders to learn about the process of applying for U.S. Department of Labor, Employment and Training Administration grants and potential tips from current/previous grant recipients.
-This Peer Learning Network meeting will follow our Wednesday, April 20, 2022, Applying for U.S. Department of Labor Grants webinar.
+During this Rural Community College Peer Learning Network discussion we brought together rural community college leaders to learn about the process of applying for U.S. Department of Labor, Employment and Training Administration grants and potential tips from current/previous grant recipients.
+This Peer Learning Network discussion followed our Wednesday, April 20, 2022, Applying for U.S. Department of Labor Grants webinar.

 Rural Community College Peer Learning Network Meeting Details